Wednesday 1st October.

 |

 A new topping lift for the spinnaker pole.
-It took a while for a suitable reel end to turn up and it is not my prefer colour but at a 40% discount I don't mind, 17 metres of my favoured premium Lyros Hercules braid on braid £20.40.
+It took a while for a suitable reel end to turn up and it is not my prefer colour but at a 40% discount I'll live with it, 17 metres x 8mm of my favoured premium braid on braid - Lyros Hercules £20.40.

 I reused the shackle and it took c 45 minutes work to put a nice mousing loop on one end (there is no core in the loop so it will go through the mast sheeves) and the snap shackle on the other.
 It would have been quicker but I forgot the snap shackle, realised before it was too late, and had to back track.